twitocode/Tantalum/content/Books/Leviathan Wakes.md

-P.239-241 - description of each character according to miller p.240 - miller treating the situation like hes still at star helix p.245 - Julie mao found
+P.239-241 - description of each character according to miller p.240 - miller treating the situation like hes still at star helix p.245 - Julie mao found p.246 - naomi "doesnt like blood" - *i dont know how else to put it*